frankpulido/CONTRIBUTE/README.md

 git clone https://github.com/your-username/repository-name.git

-cd repository-name

 ## 3. Add the Upstream Remote

 Add the original repository as an "upstream" remote to keep your local copy in sync:

+cd repository-name

+git remote -v # This will display the current remotes, currently your fork as `origin`.

 git remote add upstream https://github.com/original-owner/repository-name.git

 (Replace `original-owner` with the original owner's GitHub username and `repository-name` with the name of the repository.)

+Verify that the upstream remote has been added successfully :

+git remote -v # This time you should see both, `origin` (your fork) and `upstream` (the original repository).

+By setting up the upstream remote, you can easily keep your local copy in sync with the original repository.
+This allows you to:

+    Fetch the latest changes from the original repository using git fetch upstream.

+    Merge or rebase these changes into your local branches to stay up-to-date.

+    Contribute back to the original project by creating pull requests from your updated fork.

+This setup is crucial for maintaining a smooth workflow when collaborating on projects using GitHub forks and pull requests

 ## 4. TO CONTRIBUTE : Create a Feature Branch

-Before starting work on a new feature or bug fix, create a new branch:
+Before starting to work on a new feature or bug fix, create a new branch (usually from main or develop).
+For a feature :

 git checkout -b feature/feature-branch-name